 PURPOSE: The purpose of the rebate is to put public charter schools that lease their facilities on an equal footing with other public schools that own their facilities and are exempt from taxation on the real property.

 IMPACT: Public charter schools that lease their school buildings benefit from this provision.
-During tax year 2010, six charter schools claimed a rebate.
+During tax year 2013, 39 rebates were issued.